delewis13/redbubble/README.md

 VSCode settings have been included in the repo and include the majority of our configured linting & formatting settings.
 Normally would not be commited in git repo directly to remain editor-agnostic.

 - `pylint` for linting.
 By default all rules are enabled, and some are selectively disabled as seen in `.pylintrc`.
-Run via `pylint src`.
+Run via `pylint src` or `python -m pylint src`.
 - `black` for formatting with a line length of 119 characters.
 To run `black` on `src` folder: `black src --line-length 119`
 - `autoflake` for removing unused imports.
 To run `autoflake` on `src` folder: `autoflake --remove-all-unused-imports -r -i src`
-- VSCode's inbuilt import sorting (which uses `isort` behind-the-hood).
+- NOTE: VSCode's inbuilt import sorting (which uses `isort` behind-the-hood) agrees with our linting rules.